 Good morning!
-Welcome to the February 21, 2019 meeting of the Finance and Performance Committee of the work2future Board of Directors.
+Welcome to the March 4, 2019 meeting of the Executive Committee of the work2future Board of Directors.

-My name is Susan Koepp-Baker.
-I am Chair of the Committee.
+My name is Joe Flynn.
+I am Chair of the work2future Board and Chair of the Executive Committee.

 The procedure for today's meeting is as follows: